Opens an external site

 Opens an external site in a new window

 Technological advancements in modern vehicles have changed how we perform diagnosis.
 This course examines various methods of those enhancements of automotive drive systems, with major emphasis on electronic programing, and how to accurately repair them, using computers and scan tools.
+Requires instructor approval.

 September 24, 2019 to December 12, 2019, RTEC 116

 September 23, 2019 to December 11, 2019, RTEC 116